Husseinhhameed/CoAtXnet/Dataset/README.md

 ## Download
 You can download the 12Scenes dataset from [https://graphics.stanford.edu/projects/reloc/#data/).

-## Usage
-To use the 12Scenes dataset in your experiments, ensure your model is compatible with RGB-D data and can handle complex, larger-scale indoor environments.

 ## Reference
 For more details, refer to the original paper:[https://graphics.stanford.edu/projects/reloc/#data/]